walberh96/OnlineChaos/README.md

 ## Developers

-Online Chaos is being developed by Williams Tamayo and Roberto Polanco.
+Online Chaos is being developed by me, Williams Tamayo and Roberto Polanco who is a game developer as myself.

 ## Download